elementary-Inc/blog/_posts/2021/2021-08-01-elementary-os-6-odin-released.md

 </figcaption>
 </figure>

-These protections are in place for apps installed from AppCenter, but importantly, they apply to all apps installed via the built-in Sideload utility; all third-party Flatpak apps from external sources like Flathub or a developer's own website.
+These protections are in place for apps installed from AppCenter, but importantly, they also apply to all apps installed via the built-in Sideload utility, including all third-party Flatpak apps from external sources like Flathub or a developer's own website.
 With these protections built in and elementary OS 6 being Flatpak-first, it's easier and safer than ever to get and use the apps you need.

 ### Dark Style & Accent Color